Health and wellbeing

 You can talk to us if:

-- you’re finding learning at Victoria very different from home
+- you’re finding learning at our University very different from home

 - you’re finding it hard to meet people and are feeling isolated